justmat/d/README.md

 * twist encoders until it sounds awful, or awesome

 note: the size and brightness of screen elements reflect the state of the engine
-* st - sample rate
+* sr - sample rate
 * bd - bit depth
 * sat - saturation/distortion
 * co - crossover freqency